-To see exactly how impactful some of these strategies can be, we decided to take a deep dive into the Google Ads account of one of WordStream’s Managed Services clients: Texas-based disability denial attorney Marc Whitehead & Associates.
+To see exactly how impactful some of these strategies can be, we decided to take a deep dive into the Google Ads account of one of WordStream’s marketing services clients: Texas-based disability denial attorney Marc Whitehead & Associates.

 When he took over day-to-day operations, Senior Strategist Griffin Nauss noticed that the account had an abundance of pain points which, to a seasoned vet like Griffin, meant ample opportunity for improvement.
 After leveraging most of the techniques outlined above, account performance turned around and continues to improve.

 The biggest changes are reflected in:

 While such tremendous improvement in arguably the most important KPIs might make it look as though something insanely complex has happened within the account, Griffin would be the first person to tell you that the changes he made were all relatively easy to execute.
 No impenetrable scripts.
 No secret betas.
 Just common sense account management.

 In what follows, we’ll run through five of our best tips for law firm marketing, using real data from Marc Whitehead & Associates to illustrate just how effective each one can be.

 As is the case in every vertical, competitor research is a major key to success.
 It allows you to find out what your biggest competitors are bidding on and, more importantly, what they’re saying.